 The Rollingcrest-Chillum Splash Pool was second on my list of indoor pools to visit this winter.
 The first was Germantown Indoor Swim Center, which you can read about in my post here.
 I apologize for the lack of photos of the pool accompanying this post.
 There are signs throughout the facility indicating that photos and videos are not allowed in the building.
-This may explain why there are so few photos of this pool on the web.
+This may explain why there are so few photos of this pool on the Internet.
 In my opinion, the few photos that I did find through Google were not representative of how large it is and how many fun elements the pool had built into it.
 So, if a photo is worth one thousand words, then I will try to be as descriptive as possible.

 |Main entrance to the splash pool|